jaejinchoi/FFP/example/README.md

 python3 ffp_wrapper.py --help
 ```

-You should see the wrapper script's arguments/options needed and supported (--help).
+You should see the wrapper script's arguments/options available (--help).
 Move compiled core programs and unzipped dataset folder to the tutorial working folder, "./ffp_tutorial".

 Now let's iterate/search feature length from 4 to 12.